 How to Correct VM Size in AZURE

-As mentioned above let’s see how to resize virtual machine in AZURE using two methods via web portal or CLI.
+As mentioned above let’s see how to resize virtual machines in AZURE using two methods via the web portal or CLI.

 (A ) How to Correct or Resize Virtual Machine Size in AZURE using Web Portal

-5. Select Size Option here (it is from same specific VM as step 4.)
+5. Select Size Option here (it is from the same specific VM as step 4.)

-6. You will have below screen based on your subscription .If your target VM type is visible select VM and take below option.
-Else you can find from here if your machine type is not visible .Finally take Resize option and let resize task completed.
+6. You will have the below screen based on your subscription.If your target VM type is visible select VM and takes the below option.
+Else you can find from here if your machine type is not visible.
+Finally, take the Resize option and let the resize task completed.
 This resize option is visible down to machine type.

 7. Go to VM Screen described in Step 4 and start the VM.
-Let task completed.
-You can login and validate and see the current VM type in same screen.
-It may take few minute to reflect.
-You can refresh screen as well to see the current VM type.
+Let the task completed.
+You can log in and validate and see the current VM type on the same screen.
+It may take a few minutes to reflect.
+You can refresh the screen as well to see the current VM type.

 That’s all for this topic as of now.

-Let’s see how we can achieve same via CLI.
+Let’s see how we can achieve the same via CLI.

 (B ) How to Correct or Resize Virtual Machine in AZURE using Azure CLI